cjcpineda/PlaywrightAutomation/README.md

 # PlaywrightAutomation

 ## Section 1
-playwright intro + env setup
+Playwright intro + env setup
 - playwright/test is a library that helps you write and run browser tests
 - run `npx playwright test` or `npx playwright codegen <url>`, playwright will automatically creates a `tests`, `playwright-report`, and it can create example test files if you run npx playwright test in a new project
 Commands to run a test: